UWPCE-PythonCert/Py300/source/async.rst

 **NOTE:** the backbone of the web is HTTP -- which is a "stateless" protocol.
 That is, each request is independent (state is "faked" with sessions via cookies).
 So "classic" web apps are NOT keeping many connections alive, there may be many clients at once, but each request is still independent.
 And often there is substantial work do be done with each one.
 A multi-threaded or multi-processes web server works fine for this.

-Single page apps and WebSockets
+Single Page Apps and WebSockets
 -------------------------------

 **"Single Page Apps"**